mjslane/docker-go-httpbin/README.md

 You can run this image wherever you'd like a httpbin instance.
 It's useful in docker-compose frameworks for instance.

 # Credits
-the golang version of http is developed by Ahmet Alp Balkan code repo is hosted here: https://github.com/ahmetb/go-httpbin
+the golang version of httpbin is developed by Ahmet Alp Balkan code repo is hosted here: https://github.com/ahmetb/go-httpbin